At a glance

 What is a moggy?

 Also spelled moggie a moggy is a nonpedigree cat and the most common type of domesticated cat.
 The moggy comes in all shapes, sizes, patterns, and colours.

 Moggies are a healthy bunch due to their wide gene pool.
 They are easy to obtain and cheaper to purchase than purebred cats, but sadly, they are harder to find homes for.

 All domesticated cats are descended from their wild ancestor African wildcat (Felis silvestris lybica).
 Humans domesticated cats when we began farming.
 It is now believed that cats and humans started their relationship around the Fertile Crescent 10,000 years ago.

 How the separate breeds came about is pure speculation, but once man and cat began their symbiotic relationship, and as we spread throughout the world, cats came along for the ride.
 Different mutations occurred, which favoured some cats, it stands to reason that a cat living in Russia or Scandinavia would need to have a long, thick coat, but a cat living in southern Asia wouldn’t.
-Hairless cats have cropped up in various location, but the Canadian Sphynx is the most well known and would not have survived in such a cold climate had humans not intervened.
+Hairless cats have cropped up in various locations, but the Canadian Sphynx is the most well known and would not have survived in such a cold climate had humans not intervened.

 If we stopped selectively breeding cats, they would eventually revert to their wild type, which is the tabby pattern with a short coat.

 Sometimes moggies are used in breeding programmes to increase the genetic pool or introduce a specific trait.
 Allowable outcrosses include American Curl, Devon Rex, La Perm, Munchkin.
 This list may vary from country to country and breed to breed.